ryogrid/articles/skiplist_en.md

   - Retrieving an entry
     - SkipList::Get(key *KV) *KV
       - If the retrieval succeeds, the return value is the content of Value.
 If it fails, null is returned
-  - Insert (update) an entry
+  - Inserting (updating) an entry
     - SkipList::Insert(key *KV, val *KV) bool
       - Returns boolean value of success or failure of the operation
   - Removing an entry
     - SkipList::Remove(key *KV) bool
       - The return value is the truth value of success or failure of the operation
-  - Get the iterator and range scan with the iterator
+  - Getting the iterator and doing range scan with the iterator
     - SkipLisr::Iterator(start *KV, end *KV) *SLItr
-      - start is the lower limit of the scan range, end is the upper limit; if both start and end are passed null, that side is interpreted as unspecified
+      - start is the lower limit of the scan range, end is the upper limit. if start and end are passed null, that side is treated as unspecified
       - SLItr type is an iterator that returns one value at a time, sorted in ascending order.
 The return value is the value obtained by scanning the Skip List in the specified range when the Iterator function is called.
         - However, since the scan is not atomic to other operations, it is not guaranteed to be a snapshot of the moment the Iterator function is called